 The final walk-through: Top tips for homebuyers

 Buying a home in today’s market can come with an overwhelming sense of pressure.
-Low inventory is leading some buyers to take unusual steps, like waiving home inspections or inserting escalation clauses into their contracts.
+That’s particularly true in expensive areas where low housing inventory has led some buyers to desperate measures, like waiving the home inspection.
 But there is one essential step everyone should complete before closing: the final walk-through.
-No matter where you’re buying your home, you should never skip this critical piece of the puzzle.
+No matter where you’re buying a home, you should never skip this critical piece of the puzzle.

-You’re almost at the finish line, when the keys will officially be yours.
-Before the seller hands them over, follow these final walk-through tips to unlock the door to a bright future in your new home.
+When it’s time for the final walk-through, you’re almost at the finish line, when the keys will officially be yours.
+Before the seller hands them over, follow these tips to unlock the door to a bright future in your new home.

 If the property is a new home, a builder or contractor may attend.
 “New-build walk-throughs are looking for defects as well as cosmetic issues.
 A new home is delivered in a more ‘fresh out of the box’ way, so expectations are generally higher,” Peters says.

-If the home inspection uncovered significant issues that were fixed prior to closing, you may want to ask your home inspector to re-inspect the home to ensure that agreed-upon repairs were made properly, says Alyse Alonso, a Realtor with eXp Realty in San Antonio, Texas.
-Keep in mind, though, there will be an additional cost involved for another inspection, and you might have to schedule the re-inspection before your final walk-through.
+If your home inspection uncovered significant issues that are now fixed, you may want to schedule a follow-up inspection to ensure that agreed-upon repairs were made properly, says Alyse Alonso, an agent with eXp Realty in San Antonio, Texas.
+Keep in mind, though, there will be an additional cost involved for another inspection, while there is no fee for a final walk-through.
+And you’ll likely have to schedule the re-inspection before your final walk-through to ensure it doesn’t delay the closing.

 Schedule it immediately before the closing